-- A. Eligibility: Representatives to the Council and their alternates shall be selected and have their credentials verified according to the provisions of the Bylaws of the Association.
-No officer or director of the Association may serve as a program representative or alternate. - B. Credentialing: Representatives and their alternates are required to be registered and verified by the Credentials and Tellers Committee prior to admission to the Council meeting floor.
-There shall be only one vote card and set of ballots distributed to the credentialed representative and/or alternate per program.
-The Credentials and Tellers Committee will report the number of credentialed representatives prior to the beginning of each session of the Council. - C. Alternate Representatives: Alternate representatives may make motions and vote in place of the program representative during council meetings at the discretion of, or in the absence of, the program representative. - If a certified representative or alternate is not present at a meeting of the Council, another member of the same program who is present may be seated as a representative pro-tem by the Chair of the Credentials and Tellers Committee. - D. Military Proxy Voting: Proxy votes may be cast at meetings of the Council by military residency programs.
-If the representative or alternate from a military residency program will not attend a meeting, and the program decides to assign its votes to the representative of a military program who will attend the meeting, a written proxy must be submitted to the Executive Director twenty-one days prior to the meeting.
-A representative of a military program may vote for a maximum of two other military programs.
-The proxy must state the name of the representative assigning the proxy, the name of the program whose votes are being assigned, the name of the person and program to whom the votes are being assigned.
-The proxy must also state the specific matter(s) for which the proxy is being assigned.
-Upon receipt of a signed proxy, the Executive Director will verify the proxy and, upon verification, the proxy will become
+A. Eligibility

+Program Representatives ('representatives') to the Council and their alternates shall be selected and have their credentials verified according to the provisions of the Bylaws of the Association.
+No officer or director of the Association may serve as a program representative or alternate.

+B. Credentialing

+Representatives and their alternates are required to be registered and verified by Association staff prior to admission to the Council meeting floor for the purpose of voting.
+There shall be only one vote card, or designation, distributed to the credentialed representative and/or alternate per program.
+Credentialed representatives are allotted one vote for each EMRA member at their residency program and associated fellowship programs at the institution as described in the Association Bylaws.
+Association staff will report the number of credentialed representatives prior to the beginning of each session of the Council to the Speaker.

+C. Alternate Representatives

+Alternate representatives may make motions and vote in place of the program representative during council meetings at the discretion of, or in the absence of, the program representative.

+If a credentialed representative or alternate is not present at a meeting of the Council, another member of the same program who is present may be seated as a representative pro tem by Association Staff.

+D. Board of Directors

-- effective for the stated meeting.
-The Credentials and Tellers Committee may verify an assigned written proxy one hour prior to the start of the Council meeting. - E. Board of Directors: Members of the Board of Directors will be seated on the floor of the Council.
+Members of the Board of Directors will be seated on the floor of the Council.
 Such members may address the Council on any matter under discussion but shall not have voting privileges in Council sessions.